scream3r/java-simple-serial-connector/README.txt

 jSSC-2.3.0 in development

 * Important!
 Fixed bug with garbage reading on Linux, MacOSX, Solaris, cause of incorrect using of VMIN and VTIME.
-Now "read" methods, works correctly and are blocking like in Windows
+Now "read" methods works correctly and are blocking like in Windows
 * Added termios structure cheking on port opening, it helps separate real serial devices from others
 * Added new exception TYPE_PERMISSION_DENIED.
 It can be very useful for _nix based system if user have no permissions for using serial device
 * Added timeouts for read operations and SerialPortTimeoutException class for catching timeout exceptions